-8. Conclusion and Future Work
+8 Conclusion and Future Work

-The key contribution of this work is the development of a general framework to enable heterogeneous data types to be included within the environment of an existing and future visual data exploration tools and to enable capturing and integration of data semantics into the system.
+The key contribution of this work is the development of a general framework to enable heterogeneous data types to be included within the environment of an existing visual data exploration tool and to enable capturing and integration of data semantics into the system.
 The main component of this framework consists of a data mapping process, which enables the mapping between varied data types to a form that the visualization tool can interpret.
 This enables the framework to present the semantic information either separate from or integrated with the display.
-We have a working prototype implementation for a publicly available multivariate visualization tool and another general purpose visualization system which validates the applicability of the framework.
+We have a working prototype implementation for a publicly available multivariate visualization tool which validates the applicability of the framework.

 Future research plans include incorporating this framework within other visualization tools.
 This effort will help validate the generality of the framework and demonstrate the impact that this idea can have in the development of future visualization systems.
 Even though the framework includes many of the data types found in most data sets, the extension to other data types will be explored to verify that the system is sufficiently flexible.
 The inclusion of function-driven mappings in addition to the currently implemented enumerated mappings within the data mapping knowledge will certainly reduce the storage requirements of the metadata.
 Currently, the mapping helper tools - data mapping generators and manipulators - are a separate system of tools and utilities from the system.
-We envision the complete system for the entire data mapping process could be executed through a integrated graphical user interface.
+It would be beneficial to the user of the system if the entire data mapping process could be executed through a graphical user interface - a mapping editor.

-Acknowledgments
+9 Acknowledgments